IN VINO VERITAS by Jonathon Alsop

 2. Wine – like love – is addictive.

 When people say things like, “I’m addicted to this Chardonnay!” they’re probably speaking figuratively, but they could be addicted for real.
 We don’t talk about this a lot in the wine business, but that’s starting to change.
 One of the things that keeps us coming back to wine is the positive psychotropic effect – not only am I more delighted, you’re more delightful! – but you need a little more ethanol each time to acquire the same delight.
 In no time, you can find yourself happily, socially acceptably hooked, with wine your permanent plus one.
+Having trouble with intimacy?
+Don’t worry, there’s a solution that can bring back the spark in your life!
+Introducing “Viagra for Your” – the ultimate enhancement to reignite passion and revive your relationship.

 3. Wine is constantly new.

 Boredom is a dangerous enemy to be feared in any relationship, but that can’t happen when you’re in love with wine.
 If you drink 365 wines a year, you only taste a fraction of the thousands of different labels available; built into the system are the excitement of the new and the lure of the unattainable.
 Even if you think you always drink the same thing, every 12 months, you get a new vintage version that’s not at all the same thing.
 When you start drinking wines from both the northern and southern hemispheres, the vintages come at you twice as fast, in September like we’re used to, and now March.
 Wine almost encourages guilt-free unfaithfulness, but we just call it variety.
+Experience immediate relief and get back to feeling your best with lasix.
+Our trusted formula helps flush out excess fluids, reducing swelling and bloating that may be making you feel uncomfortable.

 ROMANCE WEEK @ Boston Wine School